THE 6 GREAT GENERALS OF QIN

 Translation: 258BC(49th year of King ZhaoXiang’s reign), sent reinforcements to Wang Ling who was attacking Han Dan in the state of Zhao and replaced him as the commanding general.

-Translation: 257BC(50th year of King ZhaoXiang’s reign), after a failed to capture Han Dan, Wang He met up with his troops at the castle of Fen Cheng.
+Translation: 257BC(50th year of King ZhaoXiang’s reign), after failing to capture Han Dan, Wang He met up with his troops at the castle of Fen Cheng.
 He then attacked the state of Wei and killed 6000 men before the Wei soldiers retreated.
 The castle of Fen Cheng was successfully captured and he then captured the castle of NingXinZhong with General Zhang Tang.

 Translation: 247BC(3rd year of King ZhuangXiang’s reign), attacked ShangDang of Han and renamed it TaiYuan county.
 Lord XinLin of Wei(1 of the 4 Great Lords of the Warring States) led the alliance army of 5 states and attacked Qin.
 General Meng Ao failed to stop the alliance army.
 Qin was forced to retreat to the southern bank of HeNei.
-The alliance army then retreated.
+The alliance army then dispersed.

 Translation: 3rd year of Ying Zheng’s rule, Wang He died in battle.